Strike action is taking place in June. We'll contact you directly if you or your child's appointment is affected.

 As well as skin tests, our specialist nurses may perform lung function tests, or take the opportunity to revise your asthma inhaler or epipen skills.

-After the testing, the results will be passed to the doctor who saw you and you will have the opportunity to discuss them.
-You will also have the opportunity to spend time with one of our specialist children's dietitians, if needed.
+After the test, the results will be passed to the doctor who saw you and you'll have the opportunity to discuss them.
+If you need to, you'll also have the opportunity to talk to a specialist children's dietitian.

 Types of tests